neogeno/shango-lightning-wallet/README.md

 * On the Shango App, go to 'Settings' -> 'Connect to other LND Servers', and scan the QR code provided
 * Make sure you can connect to your node using the ```lncli connect --rpcserver=<YOUR PUBLIC IP> getinfo``` command first before trying to connect to Shango.

-Note:  If you need help setting up your own personal node, this guide here is a good start and uses an inexpensive Raspberry Pi https://github.com/Stadicus/guides/tree/master/raspibolt

 ## Quick Start for the rest of us (Testnet Cloud Node Only for now)